 Back in Europe, an Anglo-Portuguese army under Wellington’s command had started its arduous campaign to push the French out of the Iberian Peninsula with the help of Spanish armies and guerillas.
 The French could afford to treat this as an unwelcome nuisance until 1812, the year Napoleon wrecked his military machine by invading Russia.
-An army of almost 500,000 secured several notable victories and seemed invincible until the bitter Eurasian winter arrived.
-Around one tenth survived the hellish retreat back, leaving frozen corpses and abandoned plunder behind.
-The Emperor now had a manpower crisis, while he could no longer replace the loss of talented veterans and allow fresh units the luxury of building up experience as before.
-An allied coalition led by Britain, Prussia and Russia eventually closed in for the kill and Napoleon was defeated in 1814.
-He was punished with a lifetime of exile to the island of Elba, just off the west Italian coast.
-However, Napoleon famously escaped in 1815, returning to France and taking swift control until his final defeat at the Battle of Waterloo on 18 June.
-The Emperor then fled to Paris, soon realising he had lost the nation's confidence.
-He eventually surrendered to his British enemies, who promptly exiled him to the remote, mid-Atlantic island of St Helena, where he died in 1821.
+He led an army of almost 500,000 and secured several notable victories until the bitter Eurasian winter arrived, with only around one tenth of his men surviving the hellish retreat back.
+The Emperor now faced a manpower crisis, while the allied coalition led by Britain, Prussia and Russia kept growing in strength and competency, eventually closing in for the kill in 1814.
+Napoleon was forced to admit defeat and was exiled to the island of Elba, just off the west Italian coast.
+He famously escaped in 1815, returning to France and taking control once more.
+However, his success this time was short-lived and he was defeated at the Battle of Waterloo on 18 June.
+The Emperor fled to Paris and, on realising his cause was lost, surrendered to the British soon afterwards.
+Taking no chances, they exiled him to the remote, mid-Atlantic island of St Helena, where he died in 1821.

-Dispatch’s role in the final years of the Napoleonic wars were relatively non-descript as the French fleet was bottled up and starved of manpower by the desperate Emperor who preferred to keep feeding new recruits into his armies.
-William Drake had served almost the entire breadth of the war, first against Revolutionary France and then Napoleon’s regime – years of service that must have defined and shaped his attitudes to life.
+Dispatch’s role in the final years of the war were relatively non-descript as the French fleet was bottled up and starved of manpower by Napoleon, who needed to feed almost all available recruits into his armies.
+William had served almost the entire breadth of the war, first against Revolutionary France and then Napoleon’s regime – years of service that must have defined and shaped his attitudes to life.
 He was lucky to retain a place in the peacetime navy, being based on ships stationed in Plymouth and staffed by skeleton crews.
 That meant a permanent home life of sorts.
 He was made boatswain of Implacable in 1817, a third-rate ship of the line and originally the French ship Duguay Trouin that had been captured at Trafalgar.
 It was a good posting as the vessel was large and well known, and William would have taken great pride in coming aboard.
 Implacable was permanently moored in Plymouth and eventually became a training vessel as newer, more powerful ships came into service.*

 William’s last year of service was on board the San Josef, a smaller vessel that was probably more manageable for him given his age.
 He was awarded an annual pension of £65 per annum effective March 1837, with ‘age and infirmity’ marked as the cause of retirement.
 He had served 32 years, a long naval career even by our standards.
 William was listed in the 1841 census as living with Mary and three of his children in St John Street, in Dock.
 Mary died in 1845 and was followed by William in 1850.
-He had managed to live to 77, which was rather amazing considering the life-expectancy of the time and the toil his working life must have taken.
-As a flight of fancy, I sometimes like to imagine him as an old boatswain in a Dock tavern, damning the new-fangled steam ships and regaling young whipper-snappers with wild nautical tales, including a particularly salty story involving the capture of an enemy frigate by a British sloop no less…
+He had managed to live to 77, which was rather amazing considering the era's life-expectancy and the toil his working life must have taken.
+As a flight of fancy, I sometimes like to imagine him as an old boatswain in a Dock tavern, damning the new-fangled steam ships and regaling young whipper-snappers with wild nautical tales and salty yarns.

 Royal Navy interdiction of American vessels galled the USA, particularly the Jefferson/Madison political bloc who would later use this as part of their casus belli for declaring war against Britain in 1812.
 Much of their anger stemmed from the Royal Navy pressing British citizens caught on the American vessels, including sailors who claimed American citizenship despite being British-born.
-However, the stopping an enemy's right to trade was considered by most to be legally justified at the time – thus a neutral vessel could expect interdiction and possible impoundment if it was assisting an opposing belligerent.
+However, halting an enemy's commercial rights was considered legally justified at the time; neutral vessels could expect interdiction and possible impoundment if they were deemed to be trading with or assisting an opposing belligerent.
 The USA would impose a similar blockade with regards to the Confederacy during the American Civil War more than 50 years later.

 The possibility of France seizing the Danish fleet was a very real threat and one Britain could not leave unresolved as her naval dominance had to be maintained at all costs – even if it meant trampling on neutrality laws.
 A similar dilemma occurred at Mers-el-Kébir on 3 July 1940, when the Royal Navy turned their guns on French ships shortly after France’s armistice with Germany in late June.
-Britain feared Germany could seize control of these vessels or push the Vichy regime into using them against the British.
-That would have tipped the balance of naval power in the Mediterranean and possibly resulted in Britain being knocked out of North Africa, with the Middle East then open to Axis domination.
+Britain feared Germany would seize control of these vessels or push the Vichy regime into using them against the British, tipping the balance of naval power in the Mediterranean and exposing Britain to possible collapse in North Africa and the Middle East.

 Appendix: Death on the Dispatch

 The defence presented evidence that Davie was a poor sailor who had taken a sizable bounty to replace an able-bodied man.
 That fact alone made him unpopular with the rest of the crew who had to work like a well-oiled machine when at sea.
-Any slovenly or below-par performance could incur the wrath of the boatswain or the officers and not just for the man responsible, but often his immediate crewmates who might be collectively punished.
+Any slovenly or below-par performance could incur the wrath of the boatswain or the officers and not just for the man responsible but also his immediate crewmates.
 Worse still, Davie’s illness was due to a venereal disease that had entered advanced stages and against which he was taking quack medicines.
 Finding it impossible to control his bodily functions, he regularly soiled himself in his hammock.
 Because of this, the Sergeant of the Marines, Seymour, struck the man on a number of occasions with his rattan cane.
 With the crew shunning him altogether, Davie eventually received a thorough examination by the surgeon who found gangrene had set in on his genitals.

 While we might find the actions of many on board deeply unsettling, it is important to view these events within the context of the time; many men received far harsher beatings from their superiors than Davie experienced, while Hawkins was also on record for ordering strict instructions that no man should be struck unless he was filthy below deck, which Davie was.
 In an age without an understanding of pathogens, it was at least known that good sanitary conditions had to be maintained or else risk the entire crew succumbing to disease.
 In addition, Davie’s failure to inform the surgeon of his venereal disease until too late was his own fault and his taking quack medicines probably compounded the problem, possibly hastening his inevitable demise.
-This was also the conclusion of the surgeon and many other witnesses and Hawkins was subsequently cleared of all charges.
+This was also the conclusion of the surgeon and many other witnesses, with Hawkins cleared of all charges as a result.

 Researching your relatives in Nelson’s navy

 1) Read around the subject.
-When researching your ancestor’s career in the Royal Navy it’s important to have a greater understanding of the era and what life on board was like.
+When researching your ancestor’s career in the Royal Navy it is important to have a greater understanding of the era and what life on board was like.
 There are plenty of good books and websites out there.

 2) The National Archives; Kew is where the bread and butter of your research will be done, although it will take time and there will be occasions when the frustration seems unbearable.
 The trick is to keep ploughing on, reading through the files and hoping a reference to your ancestor might crop up.
-William is fortunate in that he became a boatswain and so left a greater paper trail behind him.
+William is fortunate in that he became a boatswain and so left a greater-than-normal paper trail.
 However, the average sailor is frequently listed in log books, muster rolls and pay books in particular.
 The series ADM 35 and 36 are vital in this regard.